The Blue Ocean Strategy is a strategic framework, mindset, and method for creating new markets without competition.

 The blue ocean strategy fundamentally challenges leaders to assess the value rather than the technology.
 To map current value propositions and then to create innovative new value.

 Value innovation is the cornerstone of Blue Ocean Strategy.
-It rejects the principles of trading low cost vs value proposed by Michael Porter.
+It rejects Michael Porter’s principles of trading low cost for value.

 The authors advocate that a company can offer its customers value at a low cost, overcoming the value-cost trade-off by pursuing low costs and differentiation.
 This is called ‘value innovation’ which in turn leads to high growth and profits.